 Your safety is our #1 priority!
 If you are not dressed appropriately, you will not be allowed into lab.
 If you forget your lab coat or safety goggles, new ones may be purchased at the undergraduate stockroom (BAG 271, in the hallway outside the labs).
 You need to have long pants and sturdy shoes to protect your feet and legs from splashes or broken glass, should someone drop something like a beaker containing acid on the floor behind you.
 If you remove your safety gear while in the lab, you will be asked to leave.
 If you are sent out of lab because of incorrect clothing or safety gear and you do not return in time to complete your work, the absence will be unexcused..

 Lab periods start with a safety and procedure overview from the TA.
 If you are late, you miss that information and also make your lab partner wait for you unnecessarily.
-As such, if you show up more than 10 minutes late for lab (according to the clocks in Bagley Hall), you will not be allowed to do lab with your section and will you will receive a zero for the lab.
+As such, if you show up more than 10 minutes late for lab (according to the clocks in Bagley Hall), you will not be allowed to do lab with your section and will you will receive a zero for that lab experiment.
 The full text of the current policies is provided in the "Lab Info and Schedule" document on the course-specific Labs website in Canvas.

 The current policies regarding missed labs are provided in the "Lab Info and Schedule" document on the course-specific website in Canvas.
 Read these policies and know where to find them should you find yourself in a situation where you miss your lab.